rupa/j2/README.markdown

     * Uses 2 separate files, so install is a bit more complicated.

-    * Default ordering is 'frecency': rank weighted by time since last access.
+    * Default ordering is 'frecent': rank weighted by time since last access.
       Match by 'rank' and 'recent' still available.

     * If all matches have a common prefix, and the prefix is one of the matches,